zendesk/racecar/README.md

 All timeouts are defined in number of seconds.

 * `heartbeat_interval` – How often to send a heartbeat message to Kafka.
 * `pause_timeout` – How long to pause a partition for if the consumer raises an exception while processing a message.
+Default is to pause for 10 seconds.
+Set this to zero in order to disable automatic pausing of partitions.
 * `connect_timeout` – How long to wait when trying to connect to a Kafka broker.
 Default is 10 seconds.
 * `socket_timeout` – How long to wait when trying to communicate with a Kafka broker.
 Default is 30 seconds.
 * `max_wait_time` – How long to allow the Kafka brokers to wait before returning messages.
 A higher number means larger batches, at the cost of higher latency.
 Default is 5 seconds.